HL7/davinci-deqm/input/pagecontent/StructureDefinition-indv-measurereport-deqm-intro.md

 1. A patient the report is for
 1. The date the report was generated
 1. The organization that reported the data
 1. The period for which the report was generated.
-For the gaps in care use case, this is referred to as the gaps through period.
+For the Gaps in Care use case, this is referred to as the gaps through period.
 1. The results of the calculation (the Measure Score)